 This is a popular area for local hunters, so dress appropriately during hunting seasons running fall and winter.
-Snowmobiles may be present during weekends while there is plentiful snow on the peak, and finally a fire lookout (staffed during summer months) and two moderate sized antenna are present on the summit.
+Snowmobiles may be present during weekends while there is plentiful snow on the peak, and finally, a fire lookout (staffed during summer months) and two moderate sized antennae are present on the summit.

 Below; Dixie Butte as seen from Vinegar Hill with massive Strawberry Mountain in the background.